-Saint Peter's Catholic School seeks to unlock all the doors of the human potential to release the spiritual, intellectual, social, emotional, and physical potential of each child.
+The mission of Saint Peter's Catholic School is to unlock all the doors of the human potential to release the spiritual, intellectual, social, emotional, and physical potential of each child.
 Toward this end, the school is committed to continual self-evaluation and growth.

 A Strong Catholic Foundation

 Our Catholic faith is central to our curriculum and permeates the life of the school.
 Students begin and end their day in student-led prayer.
 Students receive daily religious instruction to support their spiritual growth and this is integrated throughout all subjects.

 Sacramental preparation takes place in second grade for the sacraments of First Holy Communion and Reconciliation.
 Confirmation preparation spans the seventh and eighth grade years, with students being confirmed in the Spring of their eighth grade year.
 Students and faculty attend Mass together every First Friday and at last one other day during the month.
 Twice a year students have the opportunity to receive the sacrament of Reconciliation.

 Catholic celebrations and traditions enrich the students' daily experience.
 Members of the Spiritual Life Club lead the student body in the Living Rosary, the Blessing of the Advent Wreaths, an Epiphany Procession, and a May Procession.